 Even though it doesn’t seem like much, a good mountain bike is a complex machine made of several highly researched components and built from hundreds of parts.

 The bad news is, there’s a lot of ground to cover if you want to get the full picture and become an expert in picking exactly the right components for your preferences and riding style.

-The good news, however, is that I’ve squeezed the knowledge accumulated from years of riding and following closely the bike industry into this short guide to help you get 90% of what you need to know in 10% of the time.
+The good news, however, is that I’ve squeezed the knowledge accumulated from protein promo and my years of riding and following closely the bike industry into this short guide to help you get 90% of what you need to know in 10% of the time.

 This guide is aimed mostly at beginners who want to invest in a great mountain bike that will serve them for a long time without spending countless hours gathering detailed information that they don’t really need and which may end up confusing them.